nickpoorman/object-stream-to-fs/README.md

 ## var s = objectStreamToFS(filePath)

-consume the entire stream of objects.
+Consume the entire stream of objects.

-the returned object `s` is a [Stream](http://nodejs.org/api/stream.html).
+The returned object `s` is a [Stream](http://nodejs.org/api/stream.html).

 # events